Agricultural Reform Route Map

 Existing cross compliance conditions will be maintained as a minimum in the new support framework and will apply across all tiers.
 The conditions are being reviewed to identify ways to make them more impactful in the delivery of future policy outcomes.

-• New drainage and maintenance of existing drainage systems that causes further drying out of the peatland
+- new drainage and maintenance of existing drainage systems that causes further drying out of the peatland

-• Activities that cause damage to the vegetation cover exposing the soil
+- activities that cause damage to the vegetation cover exposing the soil

-• Additionally for wetlands – disruption of connections between rivers/water courses and wetlands (that will lead to the drying of the wetland)
+- additionally for wetlands – disruption of connections between rivers/water courses and wetlands (that will lead to the drying of the wetland)

 The Whole Farm Plan

-In 2025, in return for your basic payments, you will be expected to have started carrying out plans and audits that are relevant to your business.
+To prepare for the Whole Farm Plan, and as part of our commitment to enhance conditionality, in 2025, in return for your basic payments, you will be expected to have started carrying out plans and audits that are relevant to your business.
 You will be asked to confirm on your 2025 SAF that you have done at least two of these activities:

-Carbon audit all conducted within the five year period before May 2025
+Carbon audit | all conducted within the five year period before May 2025 |

-Biodiversity audit
+Biodiversity audit | |

-Soil analysis
+Soil analysis | |

-Animal health and welfare plan which will be renewed annually
+Animal health and welfare plan | which will be renewed annually |

-Inegrated pest management plan
+Integrated pest management plan |

 These changes are designed to help all our farmers and crofters do more to produce food sustainably, to cut emissions and to farm more for nature.
 And we need everyone to get involved and start preparing now for change.